Paleo Gingerbread Donut Holes (AIP)

 These paleo gingerbread donut holes are perfect for….

-- Leaving out for santa
+- Leaving out for Santa

-- A little holiday treat for two or three to share (the recipe makes 6-8 donut holes)
+- A little holiday treat for two or three to share

 - Placing on a holiday cookie tray as something a little fun and different